sanketdedhia7/Hackeneurs_UCC/README.md

 This web development project was built as a part of the hackathon, *The Ultimate Crypto Challenge - unifynd**.

+The Django website is developed with the aim of providing various tools to manage and control a cryptocurrency portfolio such as a performance dashboard, price predictor, real-time price watcher for several cryptocurrencies in  single page, real-time exchange rates between different currencies.
+The flagship feature of this project is the DIgital Will concept.
+A person can create a Digital Will linked to his cryptocurrency portfolio wallet where he can mention the beneficiaries and the proportion of wealth to be allocated to each of them.
+The Will will be validated with a trustee as well.
+The user can set a maximum time-period of no activity in the account after which the user is assumed dead and the wallet wealth will be distributed to the beneficiaries as mentioned in the Will.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.